Ted Flemming (politician)

-Hugh John Alexander "Ted" Flemming KC (born June 13, 1954) is a Canadian politician, currently serving as MLA for the electoral district of Rothesay in New Brunswick.
-Flemming was elected to the legislature in a by-election on June 25, 2012.
+Hugh John Alexander "Ted" Flemming KC (born June 13, 1954) is a retired Canadian politician who served as a member of the MLA for the electoral district of Rothesay in New Brunswick and in the cabinets of David Alward and Blaine Higgs.
+Flemming was first elected to the legislature in a by-election on June 25, 2012, but lost his seat in the 2024 New Brunswick general election.

 Flemming graduated from the University of New Brunswick law school in 1978 and was appointed Queen's Counsel in 1992.
-He has served on the board of directors of the New Brunswick Securities Commission, the Saint John Port Authority and the Business Development Bank of Canada.
-He is not an actively practicing lawyer.
+He has served on the board of directors of the New Brunswick Financial Consumer Services Commission, the Saint John Port Authority and the Business Development Bank of Canada.
+The Law Society of New Brunswick currently lists him as a retired member.

 Before politics

-Flemming was born on June 13, 1954 in Sussex, New Brunswick.
-He is the son of Hugh John Flemming, Jr., a university professor.
+Flemming was born on June 13, 1954, in Sussex, New Brunswick.
+He is the son of Hugh John Flemming Jr., a university professor.

 Flemming completed his high school education at Millidgeville North High School in Saint John, NB and is a graduate of the University of New Brunswick, Saint John campus, and the Faculty of Law at UNB Fredericton as a Beaverbrook Law Scholar.

-On June 25, 1977 he married Nancy Doucet from Petit-Rocher, New Brunswick.
+On June 25, 1977, he married Nancy Doucet from Petit-Rocher, New Brunswick.
 The Flemmings have three children: Jonathan, Sarah and Heather and three grandchildren Hugh, Adam and Nathan.

 Flemming is from the fourth generation of the Flemming family to seek office under the Progressive Conservative Party of New Brunswick.
-His father, Hugh John Flemming, Jr., was an unsuccessful candidate for the legislature in the riding of Saint John North in the 1974 provincial election.
+His father, Hugh John Flemming Jr., was an unsuccessful candidate for the legislature in the riding of Saint John North in the 1974 provincial election.

 His grandfather, Hugh John Flemming was Premier of New Brunswick and a member of John Diefenbaker's federal cabinet.
 His great-grandfather James Kidd Flemming was also Premier and a member of the House of Commons of Canada.